Ali-10011/Paranoid-Game/README.md

 # Paranoid-Game
-This respository contains Paranoid game(Brick Breakr) that me and my fellow classmate made for our semester 1 final Project
+This respository contains Paranoid game(Brick Breaker) that me and my fellow classmate made for our semester 1 final Project